 Institutional refund policies are outlined in the Consumer Information Guide.
 Tuition adjustments are made based on the following unless otherwise specified on the withdrawal notice.
-Date of withdrawal Percentage of tuition charged:

-Schools shall publish and adhere to a refund policy that provides not less than:
+According to the Arkansas State Board of Private Career Education (SBPCE), Schools shall publish and adhere to a refund policy that provides not less than:

 - The registration fee not to exceed one hundred dollars (\$100) paid to the School by the student may be retained as an enrollment or application fee. - All amounts paid in excess of one hundred dollars (\$100) shall be refundable. - The refund shall be based on the cost for each payment period of the program.
-All tuition beyond the current payment period shall be refunded when a student terminates. - During the first twenty five percent (25%) of the payment period the refunds shall be made on a prorata basis. - At completion of 25% of the payment period the student owes 50% of the tuition. - At completion of 50% of the payment period the student owes 75% of the tuition. - At completion of 75% of the payment period the student owes 100% of the tuition.
+All tuition beyond the current payment period shall be refunded when a student terminates. - During the first twenty five percent (25%) of the payment period the refunds shall be made on a pro rata basis. - At completion of 25% of the payment period the student owes 50% of the tuition. - At completion of 50% of the payment period the student owes 75% of the tuition. - At completion of 75% of the payment period the student owes 100% of the tuition.